MicrosoftDocs/azure-docs/articles/machine-learning/how-to-attach-kubernetes-to-workspace.md

 ### [Azure SDK](#tab/sdk)

-The following python SDK v2 code show how to attach an AKS and Azure Arc-enabled Kubernetes cluster, and use it as a compute target with managed identity enabled.
+The following python SDK v2 code shows how to attach an AKS and Azure Arc-enabled Kubernetes cluster, and use it as a compute target with managed identity enabled.

 **AKS cluster**